Estimated reading time: 6 minutes

-Zapier allows you to integrate Pipefy with over a thousand web applications, one of them is Google Sheets.
+Pipefy can be integrated with over a thousand web applications via Zapier, one of those web apps is Google Sheets.

 Zapier works as a trigger – action system.
 Today, Google Sheets will be the trigger and Pipefy will be the action.

 In order to show you how it works, we'll use a basic example.
 The scenario is simple: we want to import customer data, which we have stored in a spreadsheet, into our Sales Pipeline on Pipefy.

 Cards are normally created by filling out a pipe's form.
 After we set up this integration, every time a new row is added to the spreadsheet in your Google Sheets account, a new card will be created automatically.